CatarinaBrendel/trillo/README.md

 ## Disclaimer

-The design is entirely the owner's right, I have in any form altered nor claim to be mine.
+The design is entirely the owner's right, I have in any form altered nor claim it to be mine.

 I hold no responsability once you run the code in your computer and not produce the desired result.